-to just get things ready.
-"Obviously, I plan on wanting to run again with things that are going on, and this way we are able to get those finances in hand early."
-Sheriff Spangler said what made his fundraising tournament special was the turnout "The support that people come out, that they have that much faith in me to do the job that we are doing," he said.
-"And it's able to do that.
+"We've got some campaign debts to fulfill and we want to just get things ready.
+"Obviously.
+I plan on wanting to run again with things that are going on, and this way we are able to get those finances in hand early."
+Sheriff Spangler said what made his fundraising tournament special was the turnout.
+"The support that people come out, that they have that much faith in me to do the job that we are daing " he said "And it's able to do that.
 But I have a lot of good people that make my job a lot easier."
 Sheriff Spangler emphasized he was not responsible for the weather.

 "No sir." he chuckled.
 "It's been a glorious day and we are blessed."
 He didn't sugarcoat his team's play either in the best-ball event.
 "We played.
 That's all I can say.
 We had a good time.
 I was with my family."
-Brothers Bobby and Bruce and nephew Brady But what I will say, I was blessed to be able to spend time with my family.
+Brothers Bobby and Drugg and paphous Pradu But what I will say, I was blessed to be able to spend time with my family.
 I'm a hacker.
-I'm not a golfer. but we had a good time."
-BEST OF THE BUNCH: Morning Flight First Place Team (Score 56 on the Par 72 course) - Josh Brummerstedt, Conner Froning, Brandon Workman, Scott Tidwell, Second Place Team (Score 58) - Tyler Wyatt, Dave Thomas, Luke Whitworth.
-Wes Covington, Afternoon Flight: First Place Team Barrier Shelter" for homeless people there will involve retrofitting the building with restroom facilities for use during day time hours The Behavioral Health Urgent Care Center may get \$560,000 in city funds in an amendment of a tri-party service contract with Knox County and Helen Ross McNabb Center.
-The resolution calls for services to be provided at other locations on an as-needed basis and conduct individual assessments at the Roger D. An agreement with Bell & Associates Construction will also be considered for \$6.4 million for the Jackson Avenue Ramp Construction Project.
-Wilson Detention Facility.
+I'm not a golfer, but we had a good time."
+BEST OF THE BUNCH: Morn-(Score 56 on the Par 72 ing Flight First Place Team course) - Josh Brummerstedt, Conner Froning, Brandon Workman, Scott Tidwell, Second Place Team (Score 58) - Tyler Wyatt, Dave Thomas.
+Luke Whitworth.
+Wes Covington, Afternoon Elight: First Dlago Toom Dalliel Sherer ioi nomeras beoble mere will involve retrofitting the building with restroom facilities for use during daytime hours.
+The Behavioral Health Urgent Care Center may get \$560,000 in city funds in an amendment of a tri-party service contract with Knox County and Helen Ross McNabb Center.
+The resolution calls for services to be provided at other locations on an as-needed basis and conduct individual assessments at the Roger D. Wilson Detention Facility.
+An agreement with Bell & Associates Construction will also be considered for \$6.4 million for the Jackson Avenue Ramp Construction Project.
 Three separate grant applications may get approval with the federal and state governments for funding portions of Knox Area Transit.
-That includes \$3.3 million request to the state to fund the system in 2020

-Continued on page 4
+That includes \$3.3 million request to the state to fund the system in 2020 Continued on page 4 Knox County's

-Knox County's corr advisation